jakubvalenta/human-activities/README.rst

 Human Activities is an application that displays a pie chart icon in the Windows Taskbar, macOS Menu Bar or Linux System Tray.
-The icon shows ratio between the size of configured directories.
+The icon shows ratio between the number of files in configured directories.
 When clicked, a menu with a list of the directories and their exact size in bytes appears.

 [screenshot icon+menu windows]